david-sai/bruin-bowl/README.md

 - Users may choose a profile picture from a selection of profile pictures.

+In addition to these three features, we implemented additional features in order to improve the user experience and enhance gameplay.
-Additional features include the "add questions" page.
+Additional features include the "add questions" page:

 <img src=./bruin-bowl/public/Readme-Screenshots/AddQuestion-Screenshot.png width="325" height="350">